 The site supports a significant area of improved chalk grassland, a nationally important habitat that continues to decline.
-In addition to rich calcareous communities the site supports nationally scarce species and county rarities see 402 & 403)
+In addition to rich calcareous communities the site supports nationally scarce species and county rarities

-135 TQ043497 Merrow to Clandon Downs SNCI (Includes two RIGS Sites -
+135 TQ043497 Merrow to Clandon Downs SNCI (Includes two RIGS Sites see 402 & 403)

 An extensive area of downland woodland and scrub on the North Downs scarp and dip slopes.
 The SNCI includes two regionally significant stretches of unimproved chalk swards in the county.
 The Netherlands, Tickner Copse and Chantry Woods are ancient woodland, supporting a variety of calcareous and base poor woodland stands.
 Elsewhere woodland communities include natural regeneration Yew and Box stands; there are some good examples of Beech high forest.
 Both acidic and calcareous scrub communities are present within the SNCI, particularly in and around Newlands Corner.
-The site has considerable botanical interest, supporting a nationally rare plant and several nationally scarce species.
-Some species are represented here in their only Surrey localities.
-In addition to vascular plants a number of regionally and county rare bryophytes are known.
-The site also has considerable faunal interest.
-Several county scarce invertebrates have been recorded, including a nationally scarce species of moth.
-The site is also important for breeding birds
+The site has considerable

+particularly in and around Newlands

+Corner.
+The site has considerable

+botanical interest, supporting a nationally

+rare plant and several nationally scarce

+species.
+Some species are represented

+here in their only Surrey localities.

+In addition to vascular plants a number of

+regionally and county rare bryophytes

+are known.
+The site also has

+considerable faunal interest.
+Several

+county scarce invertebrates have been

+recorded, including a nationally scarce

+species of moth.
+The site is also

+important for breeding birds